Piha vacation rentals

 A national surfing competition draws New Zealand’s surfing talent and spectators to Piha in mid-January, and the finals take place in Piha in May.
 In March, a famous surfing event attracts the sport’s biggest global stars.
 On January 26th, New Zealand’s national day, Piha throws a party with live music and food stalls at the Heatwave Festival.
 And at the beginning of February, a smaller local event known as the West Coast Art Festival features sand sculptures, dancing, drumming performances, and other beach fun.

-What are the top things to do in Piha?
+Top things to do in Piha

 If you hike upstream to Kitekite Falls, you can take in the spectacular 130-foot waterfall set in the native forest.
 A waterhole nearby makes for great swimming, and you can watch and listen for native birds, such as the piwakawaka and tui.
 The trail starts from the end of the road following the Piha Stream and takes around 30 minutes.
 Benches along the way are available if you need a break.
 You’ll find a more challenging trail at the top of the waterfall with another swimming hole and amazing views of the valley.